 Outreach efforts at the site begin early, with the Twisp Ponds providing an outdoor classroom for students from the Methow Valley and from around Okanogan County to learn aquatic ecology, natural history, species identification and life histories, hydrology, and water quality through Watershed Watchers, an environmental education program that integrates a science curriculum with art activities such as botanical drawing and storytelling.

 Students get structured sessions with naturalists and teaching artists, but the Twisp Ponds can be enjoyed just as readily on a self-guided tour.
-Grab a guidebook from the kiosk, wander across the first stream, and follow the 1-mile looping trail in either direction; both paths will take you across bridges, through cottonwood groves, and past three public art pieces—Bruce Morrison’s “Father Flood” carving, Cordelia Bradburn’s “Blue Heron and Smolt” cast aluminum heron in the water, and Steve Love’s cast aluminum “Twisp.”
+Grab a guidebook from the kiosk, wander across the first stream, and follow the 1-mile looping trail in either direction; both paths will take you across bridges, through cottonwood groves, and past three public art pieces from Methow Arts—Bruce Morrison’s “Father Flood” carving, Cordelia Bradburn’s “Blue Heron and Smolt” cast aluminum heron in the water, and Steve Love’s cast aluminum “Twisp.”
 A fourth piece, Dan Brown’s rusted steel “Bringing Home the Bacon-Salmon,” marks the entrance to the Twisp Ponds from the road.
 Artwork at the Ponds was provided through a partnership with Methow Arts Alliance and MSRF.

 Native grasses whisper in the wind.
 Songbirds warble to each other from the dappled light of cottonwoods.
 Rose hips seem to glow in the mid-day sun.
 The splash of a beaver tail prompts frogs to croak from the riverbank.
 A kingfisher swoops over the water.
 A skim of snow on distant peaks hints of winter’s imminence, but for now the Twisp Ponds are an oasis of golden light and sparkling water, an ecosystem perfectly in balance.